USA Cycling / UCI max tire width rules for the cyclocross national championship

 Recommended Tires:

-• Tubular tires marked 33mm or less, which should include every common tubular tire designed for cyclocross racing from Donnelly, Challenge, Vittoria and so on should be safe for the "UCI" tier (Elites, U23, Juniors) as well as the "UCI Light" tier (Masters, Singlespeed, Collegiate)
+• Tubular tires marked 33mm or less, which should include every common tubular tire designed for cyclocross racing from Challenge, Vittoria and so on should be safe for the "UCI" tier (Elites, U23, Juniors) as well as the "UCI Light" tier (Masters, Singlespeed, Collegiate)

-• Tubeless tires specifically designed to be UCI 33mm compliant, such as the new Donnelly PDX WC or the Challenge HTLR (handmade tubeless-ready) line.
-Gage Hecht recently rode the PDX WC to 2nd at the UCI PanAm champs, so we know they're in spec and should be safe for both the "UCI" (33mm) and "UCI Light" (38mm) tiers.
+• Tubeless tires specifically designed to be UCI 33mm compliant, such as the Challenge Pro HTLR (handmade tubeless-ready) line, as well as the new Challenge Team HTLR line (identified by their distinctive red sidewalls.)
+Either should be in-spec and should be safe for both the "UCI" (33mm) and "UCI Light" (38mm) tiers.

 Which tires aren't "safe"?

-• Any tire marked 38mm, 42mm, or more.
+• Any tire marked 40mm, 42mm, or more.
 For the most part these are clinchers used for gravel cycling, it's unlikely such tires will be given a pass at a national championship event.
 Fine for training but don't expect to be permitted to race on them.

 • Tires that are obviously way outside the rules, like any mountain bike tire in the "UCI / 33mm" or "UCI Light 38mm" tiers.